-Implementing successful employee engagement strategies plays a crucial role in company growth.
+Implementing employee engagement strategies plays a crucial role in company growth.
 If your employees are attentive and responsive, your company’s ceiling will be exponentially higher when compared to a company with apathetic employees.
 Indeed, the benefits of employee engagement are endless.
 For example, high levels of engagement lead to higher profits, increased customer loyalty, and lower turnover rates.
-If you want to boost employee engagement, here’s a few successful employee engagement strategies to try:
+If you want to boost employee engagement, here are a few employee engagement strategies to try:

 The first, and arguably most important, way to boost engagement is to start with an employee engagement survey.
 Implementing successful employee engagement strategies could prove difficult if you don’t have a baseline.
 Furthermore, analyzing your company’s current state as it relates to employee engagement will help identify what’s working and what could be improved.